Your Charleston Corneal Surgeon

 Corneal transplant patients are in great hands at Carolina Cataract & Laser Center.
 David Vroman, MD, Kristiana D. Neff, MD and Michelle S. Ying, MD are known leaders in the field of corneal transplantation.
 Surgeon David T. Vroman, MD was one of the first corneal surgeons to perform the DSAEK procedure in the country and our team of corneal surgeons perform more site-saving transplant procedures than any other practice in the region.

-The combined leadership and expertise of David Vroman, MD, Kristiana Neff, MD and Michelle S. Ying, MD ensures patients of Carolina Cataract & Laser Center are receiving the best in surgical care and treatment options available.
+The combined leadership and expertise of David Vroman, MD, Kristiana Neff, MD and Michelle S. Ying, MD ensures patients throughout the Charleston, Ladson and greater South Carolina areas are receiving the best surgical care and treatment options available.
 If you or a family member is considering corneal transplantation and would like more information or to schedule an evaluation, please call (843) 797.3676.

 Visit www.dsaek.com for more information